SPAAM-community/ancient-metagenomics-labs/README.md

 This is [SPAAM community]() curated list of ancient metagenomics labs.

 The purpose of this list to promote further collaboration between labs by making labs working in ancient metagenomics more visible.
-To submit a new lab, please submit using the form [here]()
+To submit a new lab, please submit using the form [here](https://github.com/SPAAM-community/ancient-metagenomics-labs/issues/new?assignees=&labels=new-lab&template=new_lab.yaml&title=Add+Name+of+Lab)

+> If you wish your lab to be removed from this list.
+Please contact [James](jfy133@gmail.com).
+Labs are only included if they already have a web presence.

 <div id="table-container"></div>